fabianegli/singlecell_proteomics/README.md

     "
 ```

-The sed command above is necessary, because the jupyter notebook contains information about the Python environment used by the authors and this is not available.
+The `sed` command above is necessary, because the jupyter notebook contains information about the Python environment used by the original authors which is not available.

 ## The budled data in `data.tar.gz`

-A bundle of all data required for successful reproduction has be compliled using the following sources:
+All data required for successful reproduction and not already available in this repository has be collected and compiled into a data bundle.

 From PRIDE project [PXD024043] the files `20210919_DIANN_SingleCellOutput.pg_matrix_cellcyclepred.tsv` and `20210919_DIANN_SingleCellOutput.pg_matrix_notnormalized.tsv` in the
 [DIANN1.8_SingleCells_CellCycle.7z](https://ftp.pride.ebi.ac.uk/pride/data/archive/2022/02/PXD024043/DIANN1.8_SingleCells_CellCycle.7z) archive available from PRIDE project PXD024043 licensed under the [Creative Commons Public Domain (CC0)](https://creativecommons.org/share-your-work/public-domain/cc0/).